ecoseller/ecoseller/docs/index.md

 * TOC
 {:toc}

-Welcome to the documentation page of **ecoseller**, a cutting-edge open-source e-commerce platform built using the powerful combination of Django Rest Framework and React.
+Welcome to the documentation page of ecoseller, a cutting-edge open-source e-commerce platform built using the powerful combination of Django Rest Framework and React.
 Ecoseller offers a comprehensive solution for creating, managing, and optimizing your online store, empowering you to deliver better user experiences and drive business growth with system that ships quickly.

 Designed with developers and users in mind, Ecoseller comes bundled with a range of essential features, including an administration panel, a storefront, and an AI-powered recommendation system.
 This documentation serves as a comprehensive resource, offering detailed guidance on utilizing and customizing multiple aspects of the platform, from the frontend to the backend.

-Whether you are an e-commerce entrepreneur, a developer, or a business owner, **ecoseller** provides you with a solid foundation to establish and enhance your online presence.
-With its modular and scalable architecture, **ecoseller** offers flexibility and extensibility, allowing you to adapt the platform to suit your unique business requirements.
+Whether you are an e-commerce entrepreneur, a developer, or a business owner, ecoseller provides you with a solid foundation to establish and enhance your online presence.
+With its modular and scalable architecture, ecoseller offers flexibility and extensibility, allowing you to adapt the platform to suit your unique business requirements.

 # Key Features
-**ecoseller** offers a wide range of powerful features to help you build and manage your online store efficiently.
+ecoseller offers a wide range of powerful features to help you build and manage your online store efficiently.
 ## Dashboard
-The administration dashboard of **ecoseller** provides a user-friendly interface for managing your online store.
+The administration dashboard of ecoseller provides a user-friendly interface for managing your online store.

 ## Storefront
 **ecoseller's** storefront delivers a visually appealing and intuitive user interface.
 The storefront can serve as a good starting point for building your own e-commerce storefront or as a reference for creating a custom storefront from scratch.